British MPs approve amendment to delay Brexit | DW | 19.10.2019

 Leader of the House of Commons Jacob Rees-Mogg said later the vote would happen on Monday.

-As Parliament debated the new Brexit deal, tens of thousands of people rallied in central London called for a 'final say' vote on whether to quit the bloc.
+As Parliament debated the new Brexit deal, tens of thousands of people rallied in central London calling for a 'final say' vote on whether to quit the bloc.

 mm/jlw (Reuters, AP, AFP, dpa)